How to boost NHS rostering productivity with effective technology

 Challenge #1 – Manual roster management

-One of the most significant barriers to boosting workforce productivity is the excessive time rota coordinators are forced to spend manually creating schedules, which can result in duplicated data, errors and inefficiencies.
+One of the most significant barriers to boosting NHS rostering productivity is the excessive time rota coordinators are forced to spend manually creating schedules, which can result in duplicated data, errors and inefficiencies.
 Clinicians’ preferences can’t easily be taken into account, leading to the creation of generic rotas that can impact staff morale.
 Ensuring compliance with regulatory requirements and maintaining minimum staffing levels becomes a manual and complex task.

 As a result of restrictive rostering technology, rota coordinators frequently handle a high volume of leave requests and last-minute shift vacancies, leading to stress and imbalanced shift distribution amongst clinicians.
 The manual handling of these issues often requires additional meetings or communication to resolve conflicts, consuming valuable time.
 This lack of transparency and perceived unfairness in shift allocation can undermine trust between staff and management, exacerbating daily pressures.